Starbucks hopes nostalgic tastes capture your summer dollars with the Strawberry Funnel Cake Frappuccino

 While nostalgia is a perennial flavor trend, the global pandemic has triggered homesickness for the recent past.
 Many consumers are turning to familiar flavors and products that they consider comforting based on the happier times they recall from as little as a year ago.
 Flavors of childhood like birthday cake, cereal milk, and s’mores will continue to be popular, but also look for recent favorites like dark chocolate, chocolate fudge, cheesecake, and twists on classics like caramel to reappear in force.

-Besides the Strawberry Funnel Cake Frappuccino, Starbucks’s new summer menu also features drinks including the Caramel Ribbon Crunch and Mocha Cookie Crumble Frappuccino blended beverages, cold-pressed espressos like the Cold Brew and Nitro Cold Brew, and Refreshers beverages like the Pink Drink and Dragon Drink.
+Besides the Strawberry Funnel Cake Frappuccino, Starbucks’s new summer menu also features drinks including the Caramel Ribbon Crunch and Mocha Cookie Crumble Frappuccino blended beverages, cold coffee beverages like the Cold Brew and Nitro Cold Brew, and Refreshers beverages like the Pink Drink and Dragon Drink.
 All drinks are on sale starting today, May 11.